Difference Between Meyer Lemons and Regular Lemons

 Meyer Lemons vs Regular Lemons

-The look of a Meyer Lemon differs somewhat from that of a conventional lemonade.
-It is much more spherical, has a faint reddish tinge, mostly palatable skin.
+A Meyer Lemon’s look differs somewhat from a conventional lemonade’s.
+It is much more spherical, has a faint reddish tinge, and has mostly palatable skin.

-A Meyer lemon has a less caustic flavor than a conventional lemon, and its flavor may be described as a mix between a regular clove and an orange.
+A Meyer lemon has a less caustic flavour than a conventional lemon, and its flavour may be described as a mix between a regular clove and an orange.
 It can thrive in any warm environment, even containers inside.

-A regular lemonade is the bright yellowish fruit that may be found in almost every store or food stand.
+A regular lemonade is a bright yellowish fruit that may be found in almost every store or food stand.
 Lemons grow in any climate where the thermometer does not dip below 55°F.

 Florida is the biggest producer of lemons in the United States.
 Lemons are moderately elongated or peaked at the extremities, with resistant skin and a stinging pith.
 Lemon is a common element in recipes.